Meet the Team

 As the Director of Early Childhood Education, Carlyn’s mission for all district early childhood classrooms is: to provide planned, purposeful, engaging experiences that provide the foundation for positive social emotional development and academic learning for all children.
 Carlyn enjoys and has a passion for early childhood education; she believes we are the advocates for our youngest voices and a solid foundation is crucial for a successful school career.

-As the DSI, Maiysha’s role includes, but not limited to:
+As the DCI, Maiysha’s role includes, but not limited to:

 • Assists with the coordination and implementation of the